Jewish Brigade: Origins of the Jewish Brigade

 From 1942, a large number of further Palestinian Arab-Jewish mixed units were formed, with the same mixed ethnic composition and the same quality problems encountered in the Pioneers Companies.
 These included six RASC (Jewish) Transport Units, a women's Auxiliary Territorial Service and a Woman Territorial Air Force Service, and several auxiliaries in local units of the Royal Army Ordnance Corps, Royal Engineers, and Royal Army Medical Corps.

-Nine non-combat infantry companies were raised as part of the Royal East Kent Regiment ("the Buffs"), to be used as guards for prisoners-of-war camps in Egypt.
-In August 1942 the Palestine Regiment was formed, again plagued by the same mixed recruiting and its associated low-quality problems.
-The regiment was derisively called the "Five Piastre Regiments", due to the large number of Arab "volunteers" who had enlisted just for the cash bonus provided by the Jewish Agency.
+Jewish volunteers were also recruited to serve in coastal artillery batteries defending Palestine.
+Jewish logistical and engineering personnel from Palestine were deployed in the Battle of France, Invasion of Greece, North African campaign, and in the Italian campaign even before the arrival of the Jewish Brigade.
+A small number of Jewish personnel from Palestine also served in the Pacific theater.
+While deployed to do support tasks, some personnel from these units were equipped with weapons and engaged in combat when needed.

+The British recruited Jews as commandos in small numbers.
+In 1940 No. 51 Commando was formed for volunteers from Palestine, composed predominantly of Jewish volunteers with a minority of Arabs as well.
+The unit fought in East Africa against the Italians.
+In 1942, the Special Interrogation Group, a commando unit composed primarily of German-speaking Jews from Palestine, was deployed in North Africa.
+In addition, Jews from Palestine also enlisted in the Royal Air Force, Royal Navy, and British Merchant Navy.

 There was no designated all-Jewish, combat-worthy formation.
 Jewish groups petitioned the British government to create such a force, but the British refused.
-At that time, the White Paper was in effect, limiting Jewish immigration and land purchases.
+At that time, the White Paper of 1939 was in effect, limiting Jewish immigration and land purchases.
+The British authorities initially hesitated to recruit Jews from Palestine into infantry roles.

-Some British officials opposed creating a Jewish fighting force, fearing that it could become the basis for Jewish rebellion against British rule.
-In August 1944, Winston Churchill agreed to the formation of a "Jewish Brigade".
-According to Rafael Medoff, Churchill consented because he was "moved by the slaughter of Hungarian Jewry [and] was hoping to impress American public opinion."